 One of the coolest museums to visit in the city, this underground space has collected propaganda posters from decades of Chinese history, taking you right though Maoist China.
 They also sell replicas of posters in the gift shop and rare finds, like original ration books from The Cultural Revolution and Mao’s Red Book.
 You never know what you’ll find here.

 Since you’ve already managed to get your Chinese visa, why not take a trip to Tibet?
 This is the highest elevated train journey in the world, one of the busiest in Asia, and sits 4000 metres above sea level.
-Known as one of the most exciting train journeys in the world, the ‘sky road’ trip boasts some of the most varied landscapes ever seen from a train window,including turquoise lakes, misty mountains, and vast grasslands.
+Known as one of the most unique travel destinations in the world, the ‘sky road’ trip boasts some of the most varied landscapes ever seen from a train window,including turquoise lakes, misty mountains, and vast grasslands.
 The journey officially starts in Xining, the capital of Qinghai province, although you can connect from Beijing and Shanghai.
 The route ends in Lhasa, the capital of Tibet.